PolusAI/image-tools/polus-feature-extraction-plugin/README.md

    26. Standard deviation -
          Dispersion of image gray level intensities

-The features are calculated using scikit-image (https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops).

 ## Inputs:
 ### Label image collection:
 The input should be a labeled image in OME tiled tiff format.
 Extracting shape-based features, feret diameter, neighbors, hexagonality and polygonality scores requires only labeled image.
-This is an optional parameter.
-The input for this parameter is required only when shape-based features needs to be extracted.
+This is a required parameter for the plugin.

 ### Intensity image collection:
-Extracting intensity-based features requires intensity image in OME tiled tiff (.ome.tif) format.
+Extracting intensity-based features requires intensity image and labeled image in OME tiled tiff (.ome.tif)  format.
+Intensity image with same size as labeled image should be used as input.
 This is an optional parameter.
 The input for this parameter is required only when intensity-based features needs to be extracted.

-### File pattern:
-Enter file pattern to match the intensity and labeled/segmented images to extract features (https://pypi.org/project/filepattern/)
-Filepattern will sort alphabetically the files in the labeled image folder and intensity image folder and read images in alphabetical order when universal selector(.*.ome.tif) is given as input.
-If specific pattern is mentioned as input, then filepattern will get matches from labeled image folder and intensity image folder based on that pattern.

 ### Pixel distance:
 Enter value for this parameter if neighbors touching cells needs to be calculated.
 The default value is 5.
 This is an optional parameter.